openmc-dev/openmc/docs/source/usersguide/install.rst

   Enables shared-memory parallelism using the OpenMP API.
 The Fortran compiler being used must support OpenMP.
 (Default: on)

+dagmc
+  Enables use of CAD-based DAGMC_ geometries.
+Please see the note about DAGMC in the optional dependencies list for more information on this feature.(Default: off)

 coverage
   Compile and link code instrumented for coverage analysis.
 This is typically used in conjunction with gcov_.